codegangsta/Astroneer/docs/dialogue/scene_04_complete_contract.md

 "The ship's reimagined, per your vision."

 [PlayerCompleteContract10]
-"Ship redesign submitted.
+"Ship is done.
 It's a fresh take on an old classic."

 ## Aria's Response: Generic